adriinocencio/ATV_SQL_09-04/README.md

 -- selecionar alunas q tem 'a' no nome (exceto seu próprio nome)
 SELECT *
 FROM alunos
-WHERE nome LIKE '%a%' AND sexo = 'F' AND != 'Adrielly';
+WHERE nome LIKE '%a%' AND sexo = 'F' AND nome != 'Adrielly' LIMIT 25;
 ```